Reviews You Can Rely On

 Hard to pull on over boots

-The Outdoor Research Helium is the best option for folks who put a premium on every extra ounce and cubic inch of space in their pack.
-This award is also for folks who end up carrying an emergency pair on day hikes, bike trips, cross-country ski days, and just about any outdoor activity in which the weather can take a blustery or wet turn.
+If you put a premium on every extra ounce and cubic inch of space in your pack, the Outdoor Research Helium is for you.
+This award winner is also for folks who wind up carrying a just-in-case pair on day hikes, cross-country ski days, bike trips, and just about any outdoor activity in which the weather can take a blustery or wet turn.
+During testing, we were very impressed with this pair's water resistance relative to its packed size and weight.
+For many climates across the globe, we think the Helium is an excellent option.

 Read more: Outdoor Research Helium Pants review